 The history of intelligent systems is long and fascinating.
 A steam-powered "pigeon" is said to have been created around 400 to 350 BCE by Archytas (who was maybe one model for Plato's philosopher king), and the word "automaton" is from the ancient Greek "acting of one's own will."
 In the present, we seem to be living through a time of significant change, which makes it even more important to appreciate the field from a broad perspective.
-The future of artificial intelligence is the subject of much discussion, with some predicting a "singularity" and others considering the idea of a "tipping point."
+The future of artificial intelligence is the subject of much discussion, with some predicting a "singularity" and others considering the idea of an "inflection point."

-This class, delivered as a dynamic mixture of face-to-face workshops and online participation, offers students the opportunity to delve into the history of intelligent systems, to learn about the latest advancements and technologies, and to engage in discussions about the future of the field.
-Students will also be challenged to explore the ethical and societal implications of artificial intelligence and to consider what it means to be human in the age of AI.
-Whether you are already familiar with the field or just starting to build your knowledge, this class offers a unique and engaging perspective on the history and future of intelligent systems.
+The class is delivered as a mix of "streaming" online lectures and face-to-face workshops.
+Both styles of class make use of video resources, captioned in English and Japanese, making the core contents approachable from diverse linguistic backgrounds.
+The video contents offer the opportunity to delve into the history of intelligent systems, to follow the latest advancements and technologies, and to explore what thought-leaders are projecting about the future.

+Contents will also address the ethical and societal implications of artificial intelligence and consider what it means to be human in the age of AI.
+This is especially a theme of the workshops, where we explore "intelligence" as it relates to our own activities.

+The class is suitable for students from all disciplines who aim to build their knowledge and expand their perspectives.

 The speed of technological progress means that tracking "news" is a major part of this course, including issues such as morals and ethics.
-Each year, we try to find and work on the questions and subjects in which the students have an interest, so students are encouraged to express their opinions.
+Each year, students are tasked with finding and sharing related stories that they find of interest.